shapesecurity/shift-spec/README.md

        interfaces that inherit the attribute.
      * The value of the attribute is the member of the above-declared enum associated with the interface's *identifier*.
-0. `NonEmpty`: This extended attribute may be applied to any attribute with a Sequence or Array type to disallow the zero-length inhabitant of that type.

 ## Status